hbctraining/variant_analysis/lessons/08_variant_filtering.md

 - `-noLog` This does not report command usage to <code>SnpEff</code>'s server

 - `-x` This option tells `SnpSift` to *exclude* sites found in the BED file.
-The default behavior of `SnpSift filter` is to only *include* sites found in the BED file.
+The default behavior of `SnpSift filter` is to only *include* sites found in the BED file

 - `-i $PASSING_FILTER_VCF` This is the VCF file that we would like to be filtered.
-It can either be `.gz` compressed or not.
+It can either be `.gz` compressed or not

 - `$LCR_FILE` This represents the BED file you want to use to filter your VCF file with.
-While in this case we only have one BED file, you can use multiple BED files if you have several filters that you wanted to apply.
+While in this case we only have one BED file, you can use multiple BED files if you have several filters that you wanted to apply

-- `> $LCR_FILTERED_VCF` Lastly, this is just redirecting the output into a new, filtered VCF file.
+- `> $LCR_FILTERED_VCF` Lastly, this is just redirecting the output into a new, filtered VCF file

 [`bedtools`](https://bedtools.readthedocs.io/en/latest/index.html) is an useful suite of tools to use when handling BED files.
 It also has functionality for handling VCF files.
 A similar approach for filtering out low-complexity regions can also be done within the tool `bedtools` and is shown in a dropdown box below.